Dyson's eternal intelligence: Reversible computing

 Dyson's analysis of eternal intelligence is fundamentally based on the thermodynamics of irreversible computation.
 The core of his argument rests on Landauer's principle, which states that any logically irreversible manipulation of information, such as erasing a bit, must dissipate a minimum amount of energy as heat, equal to $k_B T \ln(2)$.
-Dyson's intelligent beings overcome this by performing computations at progressively lower temperatures, thereby reducing the energy cost per thought towards zero.
+Dyson's intelligent beings overcome this by performing computations at progressively lower temperatures, thereby reducing the energy cost per thought toward zero.
 This entire framework is invalidated, however, by the principle of reversible computation.

 Reversible computing is a model of computation where all processes are logically and, in principle, thermodynamically reversible.
 A logically reversible operation is one where the input can always be uniquely determined from the output, meaning no information is erased or destroyed.
 Charles Bennett showed that any computation can, in principle, be performed in a logically reversible manner.
 Crucially, a logically reversible computation does not have a fundamental lower bound of energy dissipation and can, in theory, be performed with zero energy cost.
 This circumvents Landauer's principle entirely, as the principle only applies to irreversible operations that destroy information.

 If an intelligent civilization could master reversible computing, the central pillar of Dyson's argument would collapse.
 There would be no need to hibernate and wait for the universe to cool, because the energy cost per thought ($\Delta E_{thought}$) would not be tied to the ambient temperature $T$.
 A finite amount of energy could, in principle, power an infinite amount of reversible computation at any non-zero temperature, without the need for the elaborate scheme of dissipating progressively smaller fractions of energy.
 The entire strategy of slowing down thought to match the cooling of the universe becomes unnecessary.
 While practical implementations of reversible computing face immense engineering challenges, its theoretical possibility fundamentally undermines the thermodynamic constraints that make Dyson's scenario for eternal intelligence both necessary and plausible.